sarosijbose/A-Fusion-architecture-for-Human-Activity-Recognition/README.md

 ## About:-

-This repository contains the implementation of this paper, currently under review in the Springer [2nd International Conference on Frontiers in Computing and Systems](https://comsysconf.org/index.html) (COMSYS-2021).
+This repository contains the implementation of this paper, currently under review in IEEE [INDICON](https://www.ewh.ieee.org/r10/calcutta/indicon2021/index.html) 2021.

 ## Setup:-